allanragec/Movies/README.md

 2. Run `$ pod install` in root of project directory.
 3. This will download the project dependencies and create a .xcworkspace file, use that file to open the project in Xcode.
+4. You need to create an API Key in https://www.themoviedb.org/ and put in Setting.swift file in API_KEY constant.

 ## Third-party libraries